cyberw0lfe/snyk-recursive/README.md

 - Ensure you have snyk installed and set up
   - `npm install -g snyk`
   - `snyk auth`
-- Link the `snyk-recursive` package locally
+- Install the `snyk-recursive` package
-  - `npm link`
+  - `npm i -g snyk-recursive`
-- In the directory with subdirectories you want to test, run the following
+- In the directory with subdirectories you want to test, run `snyk-recursive`
-  - `npm link snyk-recursive`
-  - `snyk-recursive`

 ### CI/CD Integration (for monorepos)
-- **Note: this section is NOT valid until I actually publish this package**
-- Add the `snyk-recursive` package as a dev-dependency to your monorepo
+- Install the `snyk-recursive` package as a dev-dependency to your monorepo
 - Create an npm script that runs `snyk-recursive --severity=<level>`, where severity will be the threshold for failing builds
-- In your CI/CD config, add a step after installing to run the npm script
+- In your CI/CD config, add a step after installing dependencies to run the npm script
 - You **must** add an environment variable `SNYK_TOKEN=<token>` for snyk to authorize your pipeline to run a security scan
   - Your token can be found on your Snyk profile or using a service account